-In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic, which continues to spread throughout the United States.
+In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic, which continues to spread throughout the world.
 While the disruption is expected to be temporary, there is uncertainty around the severity and duration.
-Central Health management does not anticipate a material impact to future financial positions as a result of the pandemic.
+Therefore, while this issue may negatively impact Central Health's business, results of operations, and financial position, the related financial impact cannot be reasonably estimated at this time.
+Management is actively managing the business to maintain Central Health's cash flow and believes that Central Health has adequate liquidity.

-Central Health is actively managing its operations to maintain its cash flow and management believes that Central Health has adequate liquidity to adequately maintain operations.
+Central Health is actively managing its operations to maintain its cash flow and management believes that Central Health has sufficient liquidity to adequately maintain operations.